Thin Film Coatings

 Each deposited film is inspected to ANSI, MIL-SPEC, and ISO 10110.
 This replaces guesswork with standardized acceptance criteria and traceable quality records.

-Protective Coatings: DLC & Hard Coats
+Protective Coatings: DLC & Hard Carbon Coating

 AR Coatings & Spectral Filters